YxzRainy/Note/README.md

 # Rainy's notes

-A configuration file for Hogo notes.
+A note generated using Hugo.